 Old Dale Road can be accessed from Pinto Basin Road, 6.9 miles north of the Cottonwood Visitor Center, at the same point where the Black Eagle Mine Road begins.
 All of these roads are marked on the park map, which is distributed free at all visitor stations.

 Requirements: 4WD required, also an excellent mountain bike trail

 Distance: 23 Miles (one way) Not recommended for summer trips.

-Upon our arrival at the entrance to Old Dale Road, we stopped to coordinate our trip and load our cameras with film.
+Upon our arrival at the entrance to Old Dale Road, we stopped to coordinate our trip and check our cameras.
 When I exited the jeep, I noticed a large pencil cholla stand (Opuntia ramoissima) nearby and captured some nice shots.
 This treacherous looking plant with numerous long, sharp spines, is also called diamond cholla or pencil cactus.